AO-StreetArt/AOSharedServiceLibrary/CONTRIBUTING.md

 We love pull requests from everyone.
 By participating in this project, you agree to abide by the Code of Conduct, specified in the CODE_OF_CONDUCT.md file.

-Start by forking and cloning the repository, then following the instructions to [build from source](http://aosharedservicelibrary.readthedocs.io/en/latest/quickstart.html).
+Start by forking and cloning the repository.
+We provide a Vagrantfile to setup a development environment, but this requires that you install [Vagrant](https://www.vagrantup.com/).

-Note that you may, at your leisure, build and test your changes within the [AOSSL Docker Image](http://aosharedservicelibrary.readthedocs.io/en/latest/quickstart.html).
-Simply run the image, clone your fork inside of it, and issue the below instructions from within the container.
-This has the added benefit of coming with all of the dependencies pre-installed.

-Ensure that the tests pass:
+Once you have Vagrant installed, cd into the main directory and run:

+`vagrant up`

+Once the box starts, you can enter it with:

+`vagrant ssh`

+The Project folder on your machine is synced to the /vagrant folder in the VM, so you will need to move there before building.
+Once in that folder, ensure that the tests pass:

 `make && make test`